 Include all the information your reader needs to know about your topic, and you’ll be more likely to succeed.
 That’s all there is to it.

 Passive voice has its moments, but it usually ends up dragging your writing down.
 Stick to active voice whenever you can.

 14. Write Better Title Tags and Meta Descriptions

 Even if you’ve never heard of a title tag or meta description, you’ve likely seen them.

 Title tags are the blue links that appear on search result pages.
 Meta descriptions are the snippets of text that appear beneath those links.

-- Make your meta descriptions compelling.
+Make your meta descriptions compelling.
 Why should people read your post?
 Does it include any freebies that might entice clicks?
-Think of these like short snippets of ad copy to sell searchers on the idea of reading your post (instead of the other nine on page one of Google).

-- Stay within the recommended character counts.
-Otherwise, they’ll get cut off, and people won’t see the extra text, anyway.
+Stay within the recommended character counts.
+Anything extra will get cut off.

 15. Write Blog Posts With Content Repurposing In Mind